gbmhunter/blog/content/programming/version-control-systems/git/_index.md

 ```

 {{% warning %}}
-Ammending a commit modifies the git history.
-You should ammend commits on private (local) branches, and never on public branches.
-Ammending commits that have been shared with other developers will cause history conflicts which are difficult to resolve.
+Amending a commit modifies the git history.
+You should amend commits on private (local) branches, and never on public branches.
+Amending commits that have been shared with other developers will cause history conflicts which are difficult to resolve.
 {{% /warning %}}

 If you are pushing a branch with an amended commit, you may have to use the `-f` (force) flag if the remote already has a copy of the commit you modified.